 - The Shop provides good coffee and has meals at breakfast and lunch.
 If you are arriving later in the afternoon it will be closed, so morning walks are recommended if you want to have this reward.

 My grandfather William Ernest (Ernie) Morrison died when I was four years old and I had never met him because he and my grandmother had separated when my father was only twelve years old.
-Family members have indicated that he was a gentlemanly type who was generally well liked but because of such an early estrangement, little of the real details is known about him and his life.
+Family members have indicated that he was a gentlemanly type who was generally well liked but because of such an early estrangement, little of the real details was known about him and his life.
 What we do know has been pieced together from oral history of family members and online records as more become available.
 My most recent discovery was a most exciting one, but before I get to that I will give a broad outline of his history.

 We know he was born on the Isle of Man in 1884 and his father had become a gardener on the large estate of Kentraugh and then at Government House (see my previous post for John Morrison).
 The 1901 census shows the family living at Kentraugh: John and his wife Margaret (nee Christian) and children John James, William Ernest, Lydia Christian, Edith May and Thomas Henry.
 Ernie, aged 16 years was shown as also working as a gardener.
 The next record of Ernie was when he married my grandmother Elizabeth Caroline Marian Thomasina (Briscoe) Ramsden, known as Carrie, in 1912 at Campsie, New South Wales.
 How and when he arrived in Australia had always been unknown until this latest discovery.

-Following the marriage the couple initially lived with Carrie’s widowed mother on her 13 acre farm at East Hill, near Bankstown some 20 kilometres southwest of Sydney.
+Following the marriage the couple initially lived with Carrie’s widowed mother on her 13 acre farm at East Hills, near Bankstown some 20 kilometres southwest of Sydney.
 Ernie apparently worked on the property for a while, since his occupation was given as farmer when he married.
 There, the couple had two children, firstly Lydia Emily Christian and then my father Alfred Ernest, but shortly before his mother-in-law, Elizabeth Briscoe, died in 1917, the extended family had moved into town at Leonard Street, Bankstown.
 When Alfred was born Ernie was recorded as being a stonemason.

-By researching his older brother I found a John James Morrison who in 1902 he had enlisted in the Manchester Regiment.
+By researching his older brother I found a John James Morrison who in 1902 had enlisted in the Manchester Regiment.
 His home address was shown and Kentraugh, his next of kin were parents John and Maggie Morrison, and was also his brother “Earnest”.
 This was definitely our John James.
 The surprise was that next the Ernie’s name was “Royal Marines”.

-The next step was the records from the UK National Archives where I found a page about William Ernest Morrison.
+The next step was to look up the records at the UK National Archives where I found a page about William Ernest Morrison.
 He had enlisted in the Royal Marine Light Infantry, Portsmouth Division, in September 1901 only a couple of months after his seventeenth birthday.
 The records showed that he served seven years on a number of ships.
 Firstly, there was the HMS Majestic, a battleship stationed mainly in the Mediterranean Sea, next was the sister ship HMS Caesar which was the flagship of the Channel Fleet, and lastly the cruiser HMS Powerful.
 The most exciting news was that Powerful became the flagship of the Australia Station (prior to the formation of the Royal Australian Navy in 1911), stationed in Sydney.